RPP for Faculty/Student Researchers

 What counts as a "unit" of research participation?

-A unit corresponds to 60 minutes of participation.
+For research studies, a unit corresponds to 60 minutes of participation.
 Therefore, a two-hour study would count as two units of research participation.
 The unit value of a study, which ranges anywhere from one half unit (30 minutes of research participation) to two units (two hours of research participation), will be indicated in the study description.
-Students cannot use the same unit of participation for multiple courses.
+Students cannot use the same unit of research participation for multiple courses.

 How are units of participation credited?

-After each study, the researcher running the study can give credit for participation through the RPP website.
-If no action is taken by the researcher, the system will automatically give credit to a participant 36 hours after their scheduled session.
+After each day of the study, you as the researcher in charge will give credit for participation through the RPP website.
+Please note that we are no longer having the system automatically give credit to a participant 36 hours after their scheduled session.

 What if a participant fails to show up without cancelling?